Here are three bold prayers for your college student.

 Maybe you’re a parent like me, watching your eaglet soar for the first time.
 Or, perhaps you’re an aunt, uncle, friend, or neighbor.
 Why not bathe the college student in your life with prayer?

-Here are 3 scriptures and prayers to boldly grab and use.
+Here are 3 scriptures and prayers to boldly pray over your college student.

 Our thought life is a master switch of sorts for our actions.
 Where it parks proves vital.

 New classes, professors, and subject matter await our student.
 Add on top of that a hearty welcome from dorm life, new faces, new spaces, and roommates.
 Some of our students compete in athletics, marching band, or are involved with extra curricular activities.
 Those add weight as well.
 Oh, and then there’s homesickness.

 Thought life is vital.

 Thank you for my student.
 This life you’ve woven in them is wonderful.
 During this school year, whether it’s in the dorm adjusting to their roommates, standing on the marching band or athletic field, sitting in a classroom, or staring at their homework, may my student park their thoughts on you.
 Protect my child against self-harm, failure, depression, and laziness.
 Surround them with your truth concerning drugs, alcohol, sex, and faith.
 Close the door on blame, bad-mouthing, judgment, and condemnation.
 May they consider and cherish, instead, what is true, allowing your perfect love to cast out all fear.
 May they dwell on all that’s honorable, just, pure, and lovely.
 May he/she toss aside the bad, clinging to the good – especially when it comes to relationships and their future with you.
 May virtue and praise echo in their mind and be reflected in their words and actions.
 In Jesus’ name, amen.